 Vapor Barrier: Do Not Skip This

 The belly board itself acts as part of your vapor barrier system, but the ground underneath the home matters just as much.
 If you are already under there doing belly board work, check the ground moisture situation.
-Ideally, you want a 6-mil polyethylene ground cover (vapor barrier) on the soil beneath the home, covering at least 80-90% of the ground surface.
+Ideally, you want a 6-mil polyethylene ground cover (vapor barrier) as recommended by the EPA for moisture control on the soil beneath the home, covering at least 80-90% of the ground surface.
 This prevents ground moisture from evaporating up into the insulation and floor system.

 If your home does not have a ground vapor barrier, adding one while you have the skirting off is one of the highest-value improvements you can make.
 A 20x100-foot roll of 6-mil poly costs under $60, and it dramatically reduces the moisture load on your floor system.